lujji/ds1000z-scripts/README.md

 # ds1000z-scripts
 Collection of python scripts for communicating with Rigol DS1000Z series.
+USB is used by default, see wave.py for Ethernet example.
+More info can be found [here](https://github.com/lujji/ds1000z-scripts).

 ## Dependencies
 ```